garethdevans/AutomationTutorial/README.md

 You will also need to install the Gallio runner (from the tools folder of this package).

-The Concordion output location is set in the file src/concordion.spec/Concordion.Spec.Config, which must be copied to the target folder (eg. src/concordion.spec/bin/Debug/).
+The Concordion output location is set in the file src/concordion.spec/Concordion.Spec.Config (currently set to /results director in the proj folder).
-(Note, this is manual at the moment - I haven't modified the build to do this).
 The format of this config file is documented at http://code.google.com/p/concordion-net/wiki/ConfigurationFile.

-You may also need to edit run-spec-with-echo.cmd to alter the location of Concordion.Spec.dll (eg. from Release to Debug).

 Sample Run
 ----------